Is It Bad to Charge a Lithium Battery to 100%?

 • Faster chemical degradation

-• Slight electrode damage
+• Increased electrode stress

-• Reduced cycle life
+• Gradual reduction in cycle life

 The more often you maintain a high state of charge, the faster your battery will age.
+However, many modern battery systems do not expose the cells to absolute maximum voltage.
+Instead, they use controlled upper limits to reduce long-term stress.

 2. Heat Makes the Problem Worse